inventordave/aplib/README.md

 CURRENT TO-DO:
 The next core arithmetic operator (function) to implement is DIV(a,b), which implements a/b (division).
 The method I am using is emulating the paper-based "long division" technique.
 I similarly implemented MUL(a,b) (a x b) by using the paper-based "multiply-per-digit-fused-add-rows" method we all know from school.

 I hope my coding of this library so far hasn't been too sh^t.
+Also in there are a smattering of lightweight but useful general helper functions.
+There is a skeleton implementation of a method for processing args/switches passed to your user program on the command-line.
+It's very simple, and you would need to use the skeleton function to guide you to code the specific if-blocks for checking for a specific potential arg/switch.
+Just look at "getOptions.c" for the general idea.
+Also in that TU is a general skeleton function for pre-processing input strings for validity/safety-checking.
+It's called "sanitizeStr(...)" and is very simple, checking an input c-string char-by-char for any invalid chars (as defined by you when you implement the concrete function), and responding if it finds one.

 Dave (Lee).